-3. Protective measures to be taken before, during, and following an earthquake

-4. A program to ensure that students and staff are aware of and properly trained in the earthquake emergency procedure system
+- 3. Protective measures to be taken before, during, and following an earthquake - 4.
+A program to ensure that students and staff are aware of and properly trained in the earthquake emergency procedure system

 Staff and students shall be informed of the dangers to expect in an earthquake and procedures to be followed.
 Students shall be instructed to remain silent and follow directions given by staff in such an emergency.
-Staff and students also shall be taught safety precautions to take if they are in the open or on the way to or from school when an earthquake occurs.
+Staff and students shall also be taught safety precautions to take in the open or on the way to or from school when an earthquake occurs.